KHUnmanned/AP_Conf_Wiki/demos.md

 Please be aware that all demos will be live streamed and recorded for ArduPilot's YouTube page.
 :::

-## Obtaining battery's and other additional hardware
+## Purchasing Batteries and Other Hardware

 In order to make sure everyone has the hardware they need for demos 3DXR have kindly offered to put orders aside so you can collect them once you arrive in Richmond.